Table of Contents

 Lack of Certain Features

-It was like throwing a wrench into well-oiled machinery; suddenly, digital marketers had to rethink strategies they'd honed over many years.
-This situation created a window of opportunity for Matomo, which retains many of the features left by the wayside in GA-4.
+It was like throwing a wrench into well-oiled machinery; suddenly, digital marketers had to rethink strategies they'd honed and tested over many years.
+This situation created a window of opportunity for Matomo, which retains many of the features left by the wayside in GA4.

-Even though it's really not an accurate metric from a real-world perspective, I will miss bounce rate.
+Even though it's really not an accurate metric from a real-world perspective, I will miss the former bounce rate in Google Analytics.
 Call me sentimental.

 Rick Hogan, CEO and Co-Founder, Bleevit